YonathanTAbebe/yonathanTAbebe/README.md

 ### Hi there 👋

-👋 Hey there, I'm Yoni!
-Welcome to my GitHub profile.
+👋 Hey there, I'm Yonathan Welcome to my GitHub profile.

 🚀 I'm a coder, specializing in wep and app devlopment.
 My journey in tech began school computation.